warning Coming soon – PHH Mortgage is changing its name! right arrow

 1. The Authoritative Copy of the eNote must be delivered to PHH's eVault using MERS eDelivery, together with any other loan document constituting an eRecord.

-NOTE: For best practices, it is recommended that Sellers have the ability to Auto-Accept eNotes into their eVault.
+NOTE: For best practices, it is recommended that Clients have the ability to Auto-Accept eNotes into their eVault.

-• The Correspondent Seller must initiate and complete on the MERS eRegistry a transfer of servicing rights such that PHH or its designee is identified as the Servicer.
+• The Correspondent Client must initiate and complete on the MERS eRegistry a transfer of servicing rights such that PHH or its designee is identified as the Servicer.

-• The Seller has identified to PHH, all of its eClosing Systems, eDocument Providers and eVault Systems.
-The Seller will provide prior written notice to PHH of any proposed material change in Seller's eClosing Systems or eVault Systems.
+• The Client has identified to PHH, all of its eClosing Systems, eDocument Providers and eVault Systems.
+The Client will provide prior written notice to PHH of any proposed material change in Client's eClosing Systems or eVault Systems.

-• The Seller will allow PHH to perform periodic reviews and re-approvals of the Seller's eClosing Systems and eVault Systems to ensure their compliance with the provisions of this Seller Guide.
-Upon request, the Seller must promptly provide to PHH documentation and information related to the Seller's eClosing Systems and eVault Systems reasonably requested by PHH.
+• The Client will allow PHH to perform periodic reviews and re-approvals of the Client's eClosing Systems and eVault Systems to ensure their compliance with the provisions of this Seller Guide.
+Upon request, the Client must promptly provide to PHH documentation and information related to the Client's eClosing Systems and eVault Systems reasonably requested by PHH.
 PHH may, in its discretion, withdraw the approval of any eClosing System or eVault System.

-• The Seller has complied and will comply with the eNote recourse requirements and transfer warranty requirements of the Fannie Mae eMortgage Guide and/or Freddie Mac eMortgage Guide.
+• The Client has complied and will comply with the eNote recourse requirements and transfer warranty requirements of the Fannie Mae eMortgage Guide and/or Freddie Mac eMortgage Guide.

-• The Seller has complied and will comply with all applicable eMortgage Laws.
+• The Client has complied and will comply with all applicable eMortgage Laws.

-• The Seller will cooperate with PHH in any enforcement of an eNote or other mortgage loan document, including, by providing or causing the Seller's vendors to provide certifications and affidavits, in form and content reasonably required by PHH, regarding the creation and/or maintenance of the eNote and other related loan documents constituting eRecords.
+• The Client will cooperate with PHH in any enforcement of an eNote or other mortgage loan document, including, by providing or causing the Client's vendors to provide certifications and affidavits, in form and content reasonably required by PHH, regarding the creation and/or maintenance of the eNote and other related loan documents constituting eRecords.

-• Each of the statements and representations made by the Seller in the Correspondent Lender eMortgage Questionnaire are true, correct and complete as of each such date and are incorporated by reference herein.
+• Each of the statements and representations made by the Client in the Correspondent Lender eMortgage Questionnaire are true, correct and complete as of each such date and are incorporated by reference herein.

 • The eMortgage was originated on an eClosing System, prepared by an eDocument Provider and stored on an eVault System approved by PHH and in compliance with the he requirements of the Fannie Mae eMortgage Guide and/or the Freddie Mac eMortgage Guide Mortgage.